peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>IllegalArgumentException</code> - Either or both operands are not numbers (as opposed to Not-a-Number, NaN).
+* <code>java.lang.IllegalArgumentException</code> - Either or both operands are not numbers (as opposed to Not-a-Number, NaN).

 ### AddTagHandler
     @Deprecated public static void AddTagHandler​(BigInteger bigintTag, ICBORTag handler) Deprecated.
-<div class='deprecationComment'>May be removed in the future without replacement.
-Not as useful as
- ICBORConverters and ICBORObjectConverters for FromObject and ToObject.
+May be removed in the future without replacement.
+Not as useful as ICBORConverters and ICBORObjectConverters for FromObject and ToObject.
- Moreover, registering tag handlers as this method does may tie them to the lifetime of the application.</div>
+ Moreover, registering tag handlers as this method does may tie them to the lifetime of the application.

 **Parameters:**